-- Situated at the crossroads of two main routes (the A29 north-south and the A272 eastwest), the High Street attracts a great deal of traffic, some of it passing through, others trying to reach either the centre itself or industrial estates to the south.
+- 7.5.
+In addition, the Neighbourhood Plan engagement process revealed a series of issues that the local community would like to address when it comes to the revitalisation of the High Street.
+Taken together, the main issues are as follows: - Pedestrian access and safety Situated at the crossroads of two main routes (the A29 north-south and the A272 east-west), the High Street attracts a great deal of traffic, some of it passing through, others trying to reach either the centre itself or industrial estates to the south.
 Whilst the new spine road being delivered as part of the development east of Billingshurst will help to reduce traffic through the High Street, the provision of safer pedestrian and, in particular, cycle routes would make the High Street more accessible to a wider range of users.
-Protection of these routes is addressed in Policy BILL12 in Section 8 of this Plan. - Car parking In the centre of the village there is insufficient public owned parking at peak times, with the parking at Jengers Mead frequently mentioned as an issue by residents.
+Protection of these routes is addressed in Policy BILL11 in Section 8 of this Plan. - Car parking In the centre of the village there is insufficient public owned parking at peak times, with the parking at Jengers Mead frequently mentioned as an issue by residents.
 Sited just off to the west of the High Street, Jengers Mead has a parade of shops with its own parking area, but this site is privately owned and could be lost or charges increased depending on the site owner's wishes.
 To the south west, slightly disconnected at least for vehicles, is the library and library car park.
-Ideally the two parking areas could be better connected, as noted in the Billingshurst Village SPD17, but, as a minimum, improved signage would be helpful.
-Further electric vehicle charging points - in addition to those available at the library - should be made available in the car parks to encourage more sustainable traffic types.
+Ideally the two parking areas could be better connected, as noted in the Billingshurst Village SPD14, but, as a minimum, improved signage would be helpful.
+Further electric vehicle charging points in addition to those available at the library should be made available in the car parks to encourage more sustainable traffic types. - Enhanced retail and services offer The loss of shops and services is seen by residents as a threat to Billingshurst.
+In particular, the loss of banks along the High Street were mentioned on multiple occasions and it was felt that a more flexible approach to the use of vacant shop units would be of benefit.